finkusuma-dev/jonas-react/17-the-wild-oasis/docs/changes/better_checkin_flow.md

 Once the confirm checkbox is activated, the check-in button will be shown again.
 There is nothing particularly special here, aside from hiding and showing the check-in button.

-### 4. When the booking is not paid and has breakfast
+### 4. When the booking isn't paid and include breakfast

 ![booking not paid, has breakfast](https://drive.google.com/thumbnail?id=1eyqn7u4lWPZKVUXKKCdKur_ZpCGaV0Sn&sz=w1000)